makersacademy/takeaway-challenge/README.md

 ```
 order.place_order 35
 ```
-If price is correct, you will be asked to enter your phone number and you will receive a confirmation text message.
+If the total price is correct, you will be asked to enter your phone number and you will receive a confirmation text message.

+If the total price is incorrect, you will be advised as to what the total price should be and will have to re-place the order using the correct amount.

 NB Above is what I have implemented; below is the original challenge text.